xhero/net-next/Documentation/networking/device_drivers/appletalk/tashtalk.rst

 The line discipline ID for TashTalk is 31.
 Use of stty is required for hardware flow control (and has to be properly implemented in hardware!)
-Once the line desc is attached, the interface should be brought up:
+Once the line disc is attached, the interface should be brought up:

     sudo ifconfig lt0 up